The NLP Task Effectiveness of Long-Range Transformers: Background

 Researchers have proposed a number of Transformer variants~\citep{tay2020EfficientTransformersSurvey}.
 Most of these models support decoding (causal masking)~\citep{peng2021ABCAttentionBoundedmemory}, while only a few of them have pretrained checkpoints~\citep[inter alia]{beltagy2020LongformerLongDocumentTransformer}.
 We cluster these approaches into 3 main categories.

-\paragraph{Sparsified Patterns} Pattern-based methods try to make self-attention less dense.
-Some apply pre-specified attention patterns, such as sliding or blocked windows, possibly with global, random, or dilated patterns to facilitate information flow~\citep[inter alia]{zaheer2020BigBirdTransformers,ainslie2020ETCEncodingLonga,brown2020LanguageModelsAre}.
+\paragraph{Sparsified Patterns} Pattern-based methods try to make self-attention sparse.
+Some apply pre-specified attention patterns.
+Specifically, Longformer~\citep{beltagy2020LongformerLongDocumentTransformer} applies 3 patterns: \emph{Sliding window} requires that each token can only attend to the tokens in a local window, \emph{dilated pattern} lets each token only attend at fixed intervals, while the \emph{global pattern} requires a few tokens as globally attended and lets them to attend all tokens in the sequence.
+In addition to the global pattern, BigBird~\citep{zaheer2020BigBirdTransformers} applies a \emph{blocked pattern}, which splits the sequence into fixed-length blocks, and \emph{random patterns}, by which tokens can attend to any other tokens randomly.
+An illustration is shown in \cref{fig:pattern_diagram}.
 Although the attention of each layer is not full, the receptive field can be increased as multiple layers are stacked.
-The selected or appended ``global'' tokens can be task specific~\citep{beltagy2020LongformerLongDocumentTransformer}, allowing for direct distant information exchange.
+The selected or appended ``global'' tokens can be task-specific~\citep{beltagy2020LongformerLongDocumentTransformer}, allowing for direct distant information exchange.
 Instead of pre-defined attention patterns, some use content-based patterns so they become learnable, with techniques including locality sensitive hashing~\citep{kitaev2020ReformerEfficientTransformer}, the differentiable Sinkhorn algorithm~\citep{tay2020SparseSinkhornAttention}, or the learnable routing algorithm~\citep{roy2020EfficientContentBasedSparse}.

-\paragraph{Recurrence \& Compressed Memory} These type of methods use segment-level recurrence to reuse the cached hidden states of previous steps \citep{dai2019TransformerXLAttentiveLanguage,yang2019XLNetGeneralizedAutoregressive}, while the gradients are not propagated to previous segments.
-Instead of discarding obsolete activations, \citet{rae2020CompressiveTransformersLongRange} compress them as memories for efficient re-use with pooling or convolutions.
+\paragraph{Recurrence \& Compressed Memory} These methods use segment-level recurrence to reuse the cached hidden states of previous steps.
+Transformer-XL~\citep{dai2019TransformerXLAttentiveLanguage} and XLNet~\citep{yang2019XLNetGeneralizedAutoregressive} connects different chunks with cross-attention, where the tokens in a block attend to the hidden states of the previous blocks in addition to their self-attention.
+Note that the gradients remain in the same segment and are not propagated to previous segments (\cref{fig:recurrence}).
+To reduce the number of history hidden states, \citet{compressive2020} compress them as memories for efficient re-use with pooling or convolutions.
+From a different perspective, \citet{izacard2021LeveragingPassageRetrieval} use retrieval-based methods to collect evidences from external knowledge, resulting in a more targeted context information.